tusharjo/mockzilla/README.md

 Your server with react app is up and running on localhost!

-## Production deployment of MockME:
+## Production deployment of MockZilla:

 Run root Dockerfile, it will output image.